sighthough/single-threaded-to-multi-threaded-in-any-program/README.md

 Step 4: The main thread moves to D. Core 4 finished this ages ago.
 The main thread just grabs the cached result instantly.

-Now considering that Task C needed A and B and did not perform anything up to that time , until it is  enabled it can go with the next group of tasks  for completion!

 When a task like C is blocked because its inputs (A and B) aren't ready yet, your system doesn't let the CPU cores just sit there twiddling their thumbs.
 Instead, it queues C up to wait in a holding pen, bypasses it, and starts working on E, F, and G in parallel while C waits for its data to arrive.